danielheather/SQL/SQLREADME.md

 ```

 Then we can create our tables, we will have three tables "customers", "products", and "orders". "orders" will hold the foreign key for the other two tables.
-customers: Records customer information, for in customer segmentation and demographic analysis.
+-customers: Records customer information, for in customer segmentation and demographic analysis.
-products: Catalogs product inventory, for tracking and analyzing product performance.
+-products: Catalogs product inventory, for tracking and analyzing product performance.
-orders: For sales transactions, linking the products and customers, and includeing financial metrics.
+-orders: For sales transactions, linking the products and customers, and includeing financial metrics.

 ```SQL
 CREATE TABLE customers(